meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ## Mirowski: Cybernetic Power as the Hidden Architecture of Powerwar Governance

 Postwar Western societies have witnessed a quiet but profound shift in the grammar of power.
 Classic sovereign command has been supplemented—and increasingly replaced—by forms of regulation that operate through feedback, prediction, and continuous adaptation.
-Norbert Wiener’s early cybernetics framed this transition in technical terms: systems of control, whether mechanical, biological, or social, function by monitoring information flows and adjusting behavior to maintain stability.
+Norbert Wiener’s early cybernetics framed regulation in technical terms: systems of control, whether mechanical, biological, or social, function by monitoring information flows and adjusting behavior to maintain stability.
 Where older forms of power relied on laws, decrees, or disciplinary institutions, cybernetic power modulates the dynamics of social life, anticipating disruptions and acting preemptively.

-Philip Mirowski's *Machine Dreams: Economics Becomes a Cyborg Science* traces how postwar economic theory was fundamentally restructured through military funding in the crucibles of World War II and the Cold War.
-Mirowski documents how institutions like the Cowles Commission and RAND Corporation became laboratories where cybernetic thinking was translated into economic doctrine, transforming the definition of economics from "the allocation of scarce resources to given ends" into a science treating "the economic agent as a processor of information".
+Philip Mirowski's *Machine Dreams: Economics Becomes a Cyborg Science* traces the reconstruction of postwar economic theory through military funding in the crucibles of World War II and the Cold War.
+Institutions like the Cowles Commission and RAND Corporation became laboratories where cybernetic thinking was translated into economic doctrine, transforming the definition of economics from "the allocation of scarce resources to given ends" into a science treating "the economic agent as a processor of information".

+Mirowski summarizes the deep methodological and philosophical commitment this shift required:

+> *"The first great principle of cybernetics is that the only relevant model of a calculating machine is another calculating machine; and this means that the only relevant model of man as an economic agent is an information-processing entity with the same constitutive characteristics as a digital computer."*

+This statement, though reductive, is accurate to the premise of cybernetic science: the term "relevant" here refers to the capacity to model the complexity of an overarching system of control at operational scale and speed.
+To meet this requirement, the human subject is epistemologically forced to take on the characteristics of the calculating machine—an interchangeable, informational component.

 Mirowski introduces the concept of "cyborg science"—disciplines that treat humans and machines as fundamentally similar information-processing entities.
 Phenomena we take for granted—ubiquitous surveillance, platform capitalism, algorithmic governance, predictive policing, behavioral nudging, "smart" infrastructure, and the managerial ideology of technology firms—reveal a single underlying logic.
 Cybernetic power frames society as a network of inputs, outputs, and feedback loops: humans become data streams, deviance becomes a signal disturbance, conflict becomes noise.
 Politics becomes systems engineering; economics becomes signal processing; culture becomes behavioral adjustment.